hermanschaaf/ironzebra/README.md

 The URL didn't work though, it ran into this problem:

- >  github.com/robfig/revel/cache/inmemory.go:5:2: cannot find package "github.com/robfig/go-cache" in any of:
+    github.com/robfig/revel/cache/inmemory.go:5:2: cannot find package "github.com/robfig/go-cache" in any of:
- >  ...
+    ...
- >  !
+    !
 Push rejected, failed to compile Revel app

-However, I fixed it in my own repository, so updating the buildpack URL to my repo fixes the problem:
+However, I fixed it in my branch of the Revel heroku repository, so updating the buildpack URL to my repo fixes the problem:

     heroku config:set BUILDPACK_URL=https://github.com/hermanschaaf/heroku-buildpack-go-revel.git